-Between School Year (SY) 2012-13 and SY 2019-20, Fairfax County Public Schools (FCPS) CIP Planning student membership has grown by an average of more than 1,000 students each year for a total membership growth of more than 7,500 students.
-The COVID-19 pandemic has had an impact resulting in a decline in student membership.
-This has resulted in the membership within CIP Planning to decrease from 188,236 in SY 2019-20 to 179,542 in SY 2020-21.
-This decline continued in SY 2021-22 to 177,931 students.
-The overall decline in CIP Planning membership has been a total of 10,305 students since SY 2019-20.
-The future impact will depend on many factors, including the future course of the pandemic and economic conditions.
+Between School Year (SY) 2012-13 and SY 2019-20, student membership in Fairfax County Public Schools (FCPS) within CIP Planning has grown by an average of more than 1,000 students each year for a total membership growth of more than 7,500 students.
+The COVID-19 pandemic has had an impact resulting in a decline in student membership within CIP Planning from 188,236 in SY 2019-20 to 179,542 in SY 2020-21 and continuing to decline in SY 2021-22 with 177,931 students.
+The future impact of the overall decline in membership within CIP Planning of 10,305 students since SY 2019-20 will depend on many factors, including the future course of the pandemic and economic conditions.

-Recent growth in FCPS has been uneven throughout the division for various reasons, including changes in population, new development, and migration.
+FCPS continues to experience uneven growth throughout the division for various reasons, including changes in population, new development, and migration.
 These trends of growth are inconsistent across the county and continue to present a facilities capacity challenge.
-Despite the planned additional capacity intended to address current and projected needs, uneven membership changes throughout the county, along with the existing fiscal constraints, will necessitate the continued consideration of boundary adjustments to take advantage of available capacity whenever it is practicable to do so.
+Despite the planned additional capacity intended to address current and projected needs, uneven membership changes throughout the county along with the existing fiscal constraints will necessitate the continued consideration of boundary adjustments to take advantage of available capacity whenever it is practicable to do so.